BuddhikaSadun/startup-website/README.md

 ## Decisions Made

 I developed a single-page web application for an imaginary IT company called NewTech.
 All information and content provided in the application are totally fictional.
-Additionally, I used free, unlicensed images sourced from www.freepik.com.
+Additionally, I used free and unlicensed images from www.freepik.com.